What do our students say?

 Tyler Dougherty, M.S., 2015

 I had the privilege of attending the Communication Science and Disorders master’s program at Longwood University and found the courses to be excellent.
 The professors were extremely supportive and always went the extra mile to ensure that the students understood the material.
-The CSDS clinical experiences provided me with the foundation to feel confident in the work place.
-I completed the program in May of 2014 and am happy with decision to pursue my CSDS degree at Longwood University.
+The CSD clinical experiences provided me with the foundation to feel confident in the work place.
+I completed the program in May of 2014 and am happy with decision to pursue my CSD degree at Longwood University.
 Overall, I was very pleased with my education and commend the professors at Longwood for helping me become a competent and efficient Speech-Language Pathologist.

 Amy Hale, M.S., 2014

 As a school-based speech-language pathologist, I have to say that the program at Longwood did a great job of preparing school SLPs.
 The program is well aligned with the direction the Virginia Department of Education is going.

 Longwood University's CSD Graduate Program has truly been a blessing in my life.
 There is no doubt in my mind that this opportunity will lay a firm foundation for my career path in Speech Language Pathology.
 With such a small size, the program has allowed for incredible support and individual attention to its student clinicians.
 The staff is one of a kind, and challenges me to achieve more than I ever thought I could.
 I am so thankful to be a graduate student here at Longwood University.

 Renee Crutchfield, M.S.
 2011